oshaughnessy/sierramountainll/_pages/parents.md

 ### Hats

-Baseball players must wear their cap during a game.
+<span class=baseball>Baseball players</span> must wear their cap during a game.
 It's an important part of their uniform toolkit for maintaining good vision and protecting their eyes and face from the sunlight.

-Softball players may wear a cap or visor, but it's not a requirement.
+<span class=softball>Softball players</span> may wear a cap or visor, but it's
+not a requirement.
 Nevertheless, it is still a valuable shield against strong light and UV.

 ### Shoes